Alphabetical Plant Listing

 Single Early Tulips

 Single Early Tulips are fabulous as bedding plants and for forcing in late winter.
 They are some of the earliest flowering tulips, blooming after Fosteriana or Kaufmanniana tulips in the early-mid spring garden.
-They enjoy very strong stems that withstand wind and rain and feature single, cup-shaped blooms, about 3 in. wide (8 cm).
+They enjoy strong stems that withstand wind and rain and feature single, cup-shaped blooms about 3 in. wide (8 cm).
 Mid-sized, they offer a rich variety of colors, from white to dark purple, and are often margined or flamed with a contrasting color.
-As an added bonus, some of them are fragrant as well.
+As a bonus, some of them are fragrant as well.

 • Growing up to 10-18 in. tall (25-45 cm), these tulips create dazzling harmonies with other early flowering bulbs.

-• Easy to grow, they are welcomed additions to beds, borders, containers or for forcing.
-For best visual impact, plant in groups (at least 10 to 15 bulbs) or mixed with any other flowering bulbs.
+• Easy to grow, they are beautiful additions to beds, borders, containers, or for forcing.
+For best visual impact, plant in groups (at least 10 to 15 bulbs) or mix them with other flowering bulbs.
 Excellent as cut flowers!

 • To be planted in fall.